Jawahar Navodaya Vidyalaya, Paota, Jaipur: Background

 The elliptical area of Rajiv Smriti Van is surrounded by a road with two bridges to cross the river.
 The road connects all the buildings with each other.

-JNV Jaipur have awarded the status of the Smart School in Jaipur Region.
+JNV Jaipur have awarded the status of Smart School in Jaipur Region.
 The status is given to the Top Ten Schools of India.

-The entrance test for admission into 6th and 9th class of Jawahar Navodaya Vidyalaya, Paota is conducted by the Navodaya Vidyalaya Samiti.
+The entrance test for admission into 6th and 9th class of the school is conducted by the Navodaya Vidyalaya Samiti.
 The school syllabus is Central Board of Secondary Education pattern.
 There are classes from 6th standard to 12th standard.

 Music, Computer science and SUPW are taught as optional subjects.
-The school has a computer room equipped with Internet and a music room with instruments available.
+The school has a computer room equipped with internet and a music room with instruments available.

 Cluster

 The Navodaya Vidyalaya comes under Sawaimadhopur 1st cluster in Jaipur region of Navodaya Vidyalaya Samiti.

 Migration

-Under migration scheme the 30% students of 9th class migrated to Jamnagar, Gujrat Third language is accordingly Gujarati.
+Under migration scheme, 30% students of 9th class migrated to Jamnagar, Gujarat.
+Third language is accordingly Gujarati.